Maria Jane Taylor: Return to China

 On 26 May 1866, after over five years of working in England, Maria and Hudson Taylor and their four children set sail for China with their new team of missionaries, the Lammermuir Party, aboard the Lammermuir (clipper).
 The party included Jennie Faulding Taylor who was a friend of Maria's and who would go on to become Hudson's second wife.
 A four-month voyage was considered speedy at the time.
 While in the South China Sea and also the Pacific Ocean, the ship was nearly sunk but survived 2 typhoons.
 They arrived safely in Shanghai on 30 September 1866.

 The arrival of the largest party of missionaries ever sent to China – as well as their intent to be dressed in native clothing – gave the foreign settlement in Shanghai much to talk about and some criticism began for the young China Inland Mission.
-The party donned Chinese clothing, notwithstanding – even the women missionaries (Maria for the first time) – which was deemed semi-scandalous by some Europeans.
+The party donned Chinese clothing—even the women missionaries (Maria for the first time)—which was deemed semi-scandalous by some Europeans.
 They traveled down the Grand Canal to make the first settlement in the war-torn city of Hangzhou.
 Another daughter was born to them in China (Maria Hudson Taylor).

 Their eldest daughter, Grace, died during their first year in China.
 Maria felt the loss deeply, and poured out her emotions in poetry, as she had done earlier in life after the death of her parents.

 Amid the struggle of the first year back in China, she wrote:

 As to the harsh judgings of the world, or the more painful misunderstandings of Christian brethren, I generally feel that the best plan is to go on with our work and leave God to vindicate our cause.